 You’ll use the Nest app to add people to your Nest home.
 You can decide what level of access to give them: Full Access or Home Entry Only.
 After they’re added to your Nest home, you can assign them a passcode.

-You can learn more about Family Accounts and controlling access to your home by reading this article:
+To learn more about Family Accounts and controlling access to your home, refer to the follow article:

 Does it support voice commands?

 Note: You can’t unlock the Nest × Yale Lock using voice commands.
-We designed it to work this way in order to help prevent an unauthorized person from unlocking your door with their voice.
+It's designed to work this way in order to help prevent an unauthorized person from unlocking your door with their voice.

 Does it have a key?